Last Updated on November 17, 2022 by Leyla Kazim

 7) Sustainable and responsible travel

 Here’s something that’s pretty cool: the majority of Intrepid trips are Carbon Offset.
 That’s over 800 trips!
-And they’re also low impact by design, meaning they try to use public transport where possible (the train from Porto to Lisbon was great fun), stay in locally owned and simpler styles of accommodation (again, that farm stay 💙), and eat at locally owned eateries.
+And they’re also low impact by design, meaning they try to use public transport where possible (the train from Porto to Lisbon was great fun).
+They also aim to stay in locally owned and simpler styles of accommodation (again, that farm stay 💙), and eat at locally owned eateries.

 Then there’s the whole local guides thing.
-It translates to economic empowerment, meaning people can earn a living and support their families through tourism, without having to commute for hours, or leave their home altogether.
-Intrepid end up putting your money into local hands and economies.
+It translates to economic empowerment, meaning people can earn a living and support their families through tourism.
+They don’t have to commute for hours, or leave their home altogether, in order to make money.
+Intrepid end up putting your hard earned bucks into local hands and economies.

 There are a few other cool responsible tourism initiatives they can shout about, and you can find more in this report: